worktheclock/replit.github.io/repls/secret-keys.md

 ## Reading .env Files

-Your repl will automatically load the contents of your `.env` file into your environment so that they can be read.
+Your repl will automatically load the contents of your `.env` file into your environment so that it can be read.
 Here are the ways you can access them in Python and JavaScript, given the following `.env` file:

 ```
 # super secret token